angryzor/fluent-ranges/README.md

 While fluent.js is an amazing solution for localization, by default it does not support the `formatRange` features of JavaScript's `Intl` API.
 This library adds those missing features.

+Note: Due to the fact that `Intl.NumberFormat.prototype.formatRange` is so experimental that it's only available in Firefox nightly, this part of the library is currently completely untested.
+However, it _should_ work.

 # Installation

 Simply install via npm: